 The largest use of water is for public supply.
-Over 1150 million litres of water per day (MI/d) are abstracted for public supplies in the East Midlands.
+Over 1400 million litres of water per day (MI/d) are abstracted for public supplies in the West Midlands.
 Household use accounts for about half of this, and non-household about 30%.
-In addition, industries abstract around 350 MI/d for their own direct use.
-Much of the water used for public supply and industry is treated and returned to the freshwater environment and is available for re-abstraction downstream, however, the treated water is often returned some way from where it was originally abstracted.
+In addition, industries abstract around 230 MI/d for their own direct use.
+Much of the water used for public supply and industry is treated and returned to the freshwater environment and is available for re-abstraction downstream, however, the treated water is often returned some way from where the it was originally abstracted.

-Direct abstraction by farmers for spray irrigation amounts to an average daily abstraction of a further 90 MI/d.
+Direct abstraction by farmers for spray irrigation amounts to an average daily abstraction of a further 80 MI/d.
 It is mainly abstracted in the summer months when river flows are typically at their lowest.
 Peak day irrigation demands in the region can exceed public supply demand.
-Furthermore, very little of the irrigation water is returned, so its potential impact on the water environment is heightened.
+Furthermore very little of the irrigation water is returned, so its potential impact on the water environment is heightened.

-Water supplies in the East Midlands come from a range of sources.
-The area contains several large public supply reservoirs, such as Derwent Valley, Carsington, Ogston, Rutland and Pitsford.
-Many users abstract directly from our rivers.
-There are also many smaller farm storage reservoirs throughout the East Midlands that can be refilled during the winter months to provide secure summer irrigation water supplies.
+Water supplies in the West Midlands come from a range of sources.
+The area has a number of public supply reservoirs including Tittesworth, Blithfield and Draycote.
+In addition, Elan Valley Reservoirs, located in mid Wales, provide an important source of supplies to the region.
+Many users abstract directly from our rivers including the Severn, Wye and Leam which are regulated to support public water supply abstractions.
+There are also many smaller farm storage reservoirs throughout the West Midlands that can be refilled during the winter months to provide secure summer irrigation water supplies.

 Groundwater is an important resource for direct abstraction for local use by farmers and industry, as well as for public supply.
-Approximately 40% of the region is underlain by useable aquifers, notably the Sherwood Sandstones, the Lower Magnesian Limestone and Carboniferous limestone in the west of the region and the Lincolnshire Limestone, Lincolnshire Chalk and Spilsby Limestone in the east.
+About a quarter of the region is underlain by useable aquifers, notably the widespread Permo-Triassic Sherwood Sandstone and the Old Red Sandstone in Herefordshire.

-The East Midlands public water supplies are provided primarily by Severn Trent Water and Anglian Water Services.
-Both use a combination of reservoir, river and groundwater sources, and have well integrated distribution networks (Figure 6).
-However, new developments should take account of the present limited surplus of supply availability over water demand in the East Midlands, and consider the provision of a sustainable supply of water at the feasibility or planning stage.
+The West Midlands public water supplies are provided primarily by Severn Trent Water, South Staffordshire Water and Dwr Cymru (Welsh Water).
+All these water companies use a combination of reservoir, river and groundwater sources, and have well integrated distribution networks (Figure 6).
+However, new developments should take account of the present limited surplus of supply availability over water demand in the West Midlands, and consider the provision of a sustainable supply of water at the feasibility or planning stage.
 This will ensure that new needs can be met without detriment to the environment or to the level of service received by customers locally.
+Figure 6